 In 1980, The Brown Family acquired land in the hills east of Rutherford in the Napa Valley.
 In 1995 they decided to make wine under their own label.
 The following year the first vintage of Zinfandel was produced and subsequently they have added Cabernet Sauvignon, Chardonnay, Sauvignon Blanc and Petite Sirah to their lineup.
 First and foremost, Brown Estate is known for their exceptional array of Zinfandels.

 Brown Zinfandel is near and dear to me.
-I’ve had all the Estate Zinfandels from the 1997 vintage forward, and we served the ’99 Zin at our rehearsal dinner at PlumpJack Squaw Valley Inn in 2000.
+I’ve had all the Estate Zinfandels from the 1997 vintage forward, and my wife and I served the ’99 Zin at our rehearsal dinner at PlumpJack Squaw Valley Inn in 2000.

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.